-The HI gas is essentially distributed in the galaxy outer regions, hence is easily stripped, while the dense and molecular gas is shielded in the inner parts of galaxies.
-As a consequence, H$_2$ is therefore less impacted by the environment, except for the densest regions in filaments and in Virgo cluster.
-The clear emergence of ETGs in filaments environments, with increasingly low gas content and low depletion times is a striking feature of Fig. \ref{fig:density_vs_MHI_MH2_tdep_comparison}, as we move from the field, filaments, to Virgo.
-It raises the question of the timescale and relative contribution of the different physical mechanisms that can play a role: gas exhaustion during mergers and consecutive change in morphologies or lack of gas supply (e.g., starvation).
+The HI gas is essentially distributed in the outer regions of galaxies, and is therefore easily stripped { \citep[e.g.,][]{Gavazzi2018,Kenney2004,Yoon2017}}, while the dense and molecular gas is shielded in the inner parts of galaxies.
+As a consequence, H$_2$ is therefore less impacted by the environment, except for the densest regions in filaments and the Virgo cluster { \citep[e.g.,][]{Verdugo2015,Lee2017}}.
+The clear emergence of ETGs in filament environments, with increasingly low gas content and low depletion times, is a striking feature of Fig. \ref{fig:density_vs_MHI_MH2_tdep_comparison}, as we move from the field, to filaments, and then to Virgo.
+This raises the question of the timescale and relative contribution of the different physical mechanisms that can play a role, namely gas exhaustion during mergers and consecutive change in morphologies or lack of gas supply (e.g., starvation).
 In particular, for ETGs in filaments that show low gas masses, the HI stripping likely cuts off the supply of cold gas.
-This then favors the suppression of the star formation and quenching, possibly via starvation/strangulation in group environments \citep{Kawata_Mulchaey2008}.
-Part of the cluster members can have experienced - {\it in situ} - the same transformations as in the filaments, but a fraction of the infalling population have certainly been pre-processed in the filaments before they reach the cluster core.
+This then favors the suppression of star formation and quenching, possibly via starvation or strangulation in group environments \citep{Kawata_Mulchaey2008}.
+Some of the cluster members may experience ---{in situ}--- the same transformations as in the filaments, but a fraction of the infalling population is certainly pre-processed in the filaments before reaching the cluster core.